awk Programs

 (see section Built-in Functions for String Manipulation).(21)

 There are two functions.
-The first, stranslate
+The first, stranslate, takes three

 arguments.